Melting of the two-dimensional solid phase in the Gaussian-core model: Energy of dislocations and application of the RG theory

 The modulus of the vector $\textbf{e}$ is take it as one, which corresponds to the minimum possible value of the Burguer's vector of a dislocation in units of the lattice spacing.
 Now we can write our dislocation field in Fourier space as:

-It is not difficult to realize at this point that the energy of a dislocation pair will depend on the orientation of the vectors $\textbf{d}$, parameterized by the angle $\alpha$, and $\textbf{e}$, parameterized by the angle $\theta$, respect to the $x$-axis.
+It is not difficult to realize now that the energy of a dislocation pair will depend on the orientation of the vectors $\textbf{d}$, which is parameterized by the angle $\alpha$, and $\textbf{e}$, parameterized by the angle $\theta$, while both angles are measured respect to the $x$-axis.
 Consequently, we observe that the $x$ and $y$ components of the dislocation density field are given by:

-The energy of a single dislocation can be written then as:
+In this way, the energy of a single dislocation can be calculated as one half of the total energy of a pair of conjugate dislocations, wich in units of $k_BT$ can be written as: